The best and most comfortable slipcovered sofas of 2022 & how to pick them

 And that’s what makes the Ektorp the ultimate budget slipcovered sofa.
 It really is the slipcovered sofa that is accessible to anyone.

 To really drive this home, IKEA is a global brand and offers flat-packed furniture.
-Most parts of the world can order it and bring it through their doorways or narrow stairwells.
+Most corners of the world can order it and bring it through their doorways or narrow stairwells.

 All-in-all, while the Ektorp is not the cheapest slipcovered sofa, it’s as cheap as you’ll want to go.
 It won’t break on you if you don’t abuse it and provides everything you’ll want from a budget slipcovered sofa.